be-dal/be_dal/README.md

 ##Django##

-		# try
+Try running this:

 		sudo apt-get install python-django

-		# if it does not work, download the latest version of django from [here](http://www.djangoproject.com/download/).
+If it does not work, download the latest version of django from [here](http://www.djangoproject.com/download/).

 ##Git##